NovaSquirrel/ft2pently/README.md

 By default, ft2pently will only warn about unsupported effects.
 To make it give an error and stop instead, add the `-strict` flag.

+Errors will display row numbers in decimal by default, but you can choose hex row numbers with `-hexrow`.

 This output will need to be run through `pentlyas` to result in something the Pently engine can use.